 A 2016 study by Cone Communications shows that 74% of employees feel more satisfied and fulfilled with their workplace when they are given opportunities to make an environmental and social difference, and other studies reveal that millennial workers would even consider a pay cut to work for a company with a strong emphasis on sustainability.

 If you think your organization might need an environmentally friendly makeover, look no further.
-Here are eight tips that will help you go green.
+Here are eight pointers that will help you go green.

 Switch to Online Materials

 Small changes make a big difference.
 Does your organization rely on paper handouts at weekly meetings, pass out newsletters, hang flyers, or send snail mail to members?
 Consider making the switch to email for routinely scheduled notifications.
 Besides saving paper, emailing will save you time as well as money.
 The 2016 Litmus State of Email Report found that 72% of individuals prefer email over other channels of communication.

 When ordering office materials, find manufacturers and companies that provide biodegradable, recyclable, or otherwise sustainable products.
 From printers to water bottles and everything in between, a simple online search can help you find the most sustainable companies to support your green endeavors.

 Start a conversation about commuting to and from the office and events.
 Encourage carpooling and other forms of shared transportation.
 If you’re able, provide commuter benefits such as bus passes.
 This not only makes your organization more environmentally friendly, but also saves your employees from sitting in traffic and spending too much on gas.